Is Olive Oil Good for You?

 We most certainly do need fat in our diets for energy, cell growth, and even to help us absorb some nutrients and produce important hormones.

 Surprising to many, a whole-food, plant-based, oil-free diet is NOT a fat-free diet.
-The fact is that plants do contain fat in perfect balance to what we need.
+The fact is that plants do contain fat in perfect balance with what we need.
 So where are those vegan fat sources?

 Common plants % of calories from fat